WHO IS RESPONSIBLE FOR MY SEWER LINE REPLACEMENT?

 In some cases, it is possible, as well as less expensive, to repair only the affected portion of your sewer line.
 The repair will result in a much smaller area that needs to be dug up and will take less time than a complete sewer line replacement.
 The main problem with a sewer line repair is that if you’re already experiencing leaks in one portion of your sewer line, the rest of that pipe is going to be compromised and will eventually fail.

 Another alternative to a complete sewer line replacement is a relatively new process called “sewer pipe-re-lining,” where a cracked or broken sewer line can be repaired from the inside of the pipe.
 The re-lining is done by feeding a felt tube through the length of the sewer pipe.
 Before the felt tube is inserted, it is treated with a two-epoxy resin and pressurized with air to create a new “pipe within a pipe.”

 Sewer pipe re-lining is a great option when the majority of your home’s sewer service line is in relatively good condition.
 If your sewer line is more than thirty years old or is presently leaking from more than one location, it’s probably time to consider a sewer line replacement in Houston.

 Sewer line replacement is not a project that can not be done by a do-it-yourselfer or your local handyman.
-You need experienced, licensed professionals like the technicians at Nick’s Plumbing and Sewer Services.
+You need experienced, licensed professionals like the technicians at Nick’s Plumbing and Air Conditioning Services.
 For the last four decades, Nick’s has been repairing, maintaining and installing sewer lines all over Houston.

-Call Nick’s Plumbing and Sewer Services for a free estimate or free second opinion on your sewer line repair, re-lining, or replacement today.
+Call Nick’s Plumbing and Air Conditioning Services for a free estimate or free second opinion on your sewer line repair, re-lining, or replacement today.
 We’re on the way!